-Moody's S&P Fitch
+Moody's 58.P Fitch AAA ддд Aa1 AA+Aaz AA.

-Aaa AAA AAA

-Aa1 AA+ A,A+

-AaZ AA AA

-Aa3 AA- ,Α,Α,-

 A1.
-A+ A+

-A2 А А

-A3 A- A-

-Baa1 BBB+ 888+

-Baaz BBB BBB

-Baa3 BBB- BBB-
+A+ A2 А Д A3 A-A-BBB+ BBB BBB Baa3 BBB-

 - Continue to develop and implement strategies and policies to meet UNCP's unique challenges, including strategies to stabilize and improve enrollment and revenue. - Due to the COVID pandemic, S&P's negative outlook to a number of colleges, including UNCP, is based on a lack of financial cushion to absorb revenue reductions, thinner operating margins and lack of liquidity from worsening economic conditions.